eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

 .. note::
   Note that the message type as provided using the :func:`~eagerx.core.register.inputs` and :func:`~eagerx.core.register.outputs` decorators, should be ROS message types.
   For more information, see the documentation on :func:`~eagerx.core.entities.EngineNode.callback`.
-  Also, the "tick" input ensures that this :func:`~eagerx.core.entities.EngineNode.callback` is synchronized with the :mod:`~eagerx.core.entities.Bridge`.
+  Also, the "tick" input ensures that this :func:`~eagerx.core.entities.EngineNode.callback` is synchronized with the :class:`~eagerx.core.entities.Bridge`.

 Similarly, we can create the engine nodes *OdeOutput* and *ActionApplied* for obtaining the output from the *OdeBridge* simulator and obtaining the value for the action that is applied.
 The *ActionApplied* will allow other nodes to listen to the action that is applied in the simulator.